Kings Island: Taft Broadcasting and KECO (1970–1992)

-Kings Island was nationally promoted in two well-known sitcoms on ABC.
-Each filmed an episode on location at the park: The Partridge Family in 1972 and The Brady Bunch in 1973.
+Kings Island was nationally promoted in two well-known sitcoms: The Partridge Family in 1972 and The Brady Bunch in 1973.
+Each filmed an episode on location at the park, which were later broadcast on ABC.
 The Brady Bunch was produced by Paramount Television, a large Taft Broadcasting shareholder.
 The park also held several world-record-breaking events.
 In 1974, 69-year-old Karl Wallenda set a world record for the longest tightrope skywalk at a distance of 1800 ft, which was performed 60 ft off the ground.
-The following year, Evel Knievel successfully jumped fourteen Greyhound buses on his Harley Davidson at Kings Island, clearing a distance of – a record that wasn't broken until 1999.
-The longest successful jump of his career was also his last major stunt, and the nationally televised event was broadcast live on ABC landing 52 percent of the TV audience for that hour with an estimated 55 million viewers.
+The following year, Evel Knievel successfully jumped fourteen Greyhound buses on his Harley Davidson at Kings Island, clearing a distance of 133 ft.
+The jump set a world record that held until 1999.
+It was the longest successful jump of his career as well as his last major stunt, and the nationally televised event was broadcast live on ABC, landing 52 percent of the TV audience during that hour with an estimated 55 million viewers.
 Park executives favored the national exposure and additional revenue being generated by record-breaking, newsworthy events that kept the park at the forefront of the industry.
 To keep momentum going, Kings Island spent years researching and designing a mammoth roller coaster, The Beast, which opened in 1979 as the tallest, fastest, and longest wooden roller coaster in the world.
 It was designed and manufactured internally by the park.

 On the heels of early success came turbulent times beginning in the 1980s.
 Kings Island partnered with Arrow Development, an amusement ride company well known for its work at Disneyland and Disney World, to develop a unique roller coaster concept.
-The Bat opened to the public in 1981 as the first modern-day, suspended roller coaster featuring an overhead track with train cars that swung freely from side to side, meant to simulate the feeling of flight.
-Although it was well received by those who rode it, it was plagued with design flaws and constant maintenance that resulted in frequent closures over its short, three-year history.
-In order to appease frustrated guests, the south track of The Racer began running its trains backward in 1982, which became so popular that the change remained until 2008.
+The Bat opened to the public in 1981 as the first modern-day, suspended roller coaster featuring an overhead track with train cars that swung freely from side to side, designed to simulate the feeling of flight.
+Although it was well received, it was plagued with design flaws and constant maintenance that resulted in frequent closures over its short, three-year history.
+To appease frustrated guests, the south track of The Racer began running its trains backward in 1982, which became so popular that the change remained until 2008.
 The park also pushed forward with its next major addition, King Cobra, which opened in 1984 as the first of its kind to be designed from inception as a stand-up roller coaster.